ivan-markov-666/ivan-markov-666/README.md

 - 👋 Hi, I’m Ivan Markov.
 - 👀 I’m interested in almost everything in the IT area.
 - 🌱 I’m currently learning Machine Learning (a lot of math).
+- 💼 A programming language is just a tool.
+The real craft is in problem-solving.
 - 📫 How to reach me: https://www.linkedin.com/in/ivanmarkov/ .